hoonerg/COMP61332/README.md

 ```

 ### Inference
-The inference code utilizes both LSTM and SVM model, depending on the model type provided which is a final version.
+The inference code utilizes both LSTM and SVM model, depending on the model type provided.
 ```sh
 python infer.py
 ```
 This will show you user input form three times.
-Type sentence, model type (SVM/LSTM) the first entity, and the second entity.
+Type sentence, model type (SVM/LSTM), the first entity, and the second entity.
 ```sh
 Enter the sentence: Sentence here without quotation marks.
 Enter Model Type (SVM/LSTM): Either SVM or LSTM.